rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 ## Organisation
 ### Groups
 You can work in groups with 1 to 3 (max) students.
 Form groups in Moodle if not having done so yet.
+The Moodle course is [M-IE_2.02 Geoinformatics, WS2020/21](https://moodle.hochschule-rhein-waal.de/course/view.php?id=12408)

 ### Due Date
 The results of the given practical task shall be comprised of a scientific report.